 An unsubsidized loan is available for eligible students upon request.
 Eligibility is determined primarily on cost of attendance minus other financial assistance.
 You will be charged interest from the time the loan is disbursed until it is paid in full.
 If you allow the interest to accumulate, it will be capitalized.
 That is, the interest will be added to the principal amount of your loan.
 Additional interest will be based upon the higher amount.
 This will increase the amount you have to repay.
 If you choose to pay the interest as it accumulates, you will repay less in the long run.

 Students can accept both subsidized and unsubsidized loans for the same enrollment period.

-Plus loans are available for parent of dependent students where Graduate/Professional PLUS loans are available for graduate/professional students.
+Plus loans are available for parents of dependent students where Graduate/Professional PLUS loans are available for graduate/professional students.

 More information about Direct Loans can be found at StudentLoans.gov or by speaking with a representative in the WSU Financial Aid and Scholarship office at (801)626-7569.